bitfocus/companion-module-studiocoast-vmix/README.md

 "SetOutput2 Value=Input&Input=3"

 **v1.2.2**
-* Added MultiViewOverlay Commands for setting and toggeling an overlay on/off
+* Added MultiViewOverlay - Commands for setting and toggeling an overlay on/off
-* Added SetMultiViewOverlay Command for setting an Input on a MultiviewOverlay Layer
+* Added SetMultiViewOverlay - Command for setting an Input on a MultiviewOverlay Layer
-* Added VirtualSet Command for Zooming in to one of the four Selected Preset
+* Added VirtualSet - Command for Zooming in to one of the four Selected Preset
+* Added SelectTitlePreset - Allows for the option to preprogram titles and just select a specific preset.
+* Added Next and Previous Title Preset - Allows for the option to go back and fourth between title presets.
 * (note there is no preset or feedback for these commands!)

 **v1.2.1**